amberbit/elixir-cocktails/elixir-cocktails/phoenix/creating-database-CRUD-with-scaffold/post.md

 - controller test
 - model test

-Now it's time for adding proper routes in our application router and migrating database.
-We are reminded about that every time we use phoenix.gen.html, so it's not a problem.
+Now it's time for adding routes in our application router and migrating database.
+We are reminded about that every time we use phoenix.gen.html.
 To add proper routes to router, let's simply paste the generated line in browser scope in `web/router.ex`.

     scope "/", CrudBasicApp do